Firearms - Sub Category Militaria - Category

 ID: 2696

-Six Pounder Naval Cannon
+Georgian Six Pounder Naval Gunnade / Cannon

 • Price: £5000

 There is no payment system built into this website.
-However, pressing the 'reserve' button will prompt the seller to hold the item for one week, allowing for payment negotiation to be agreed upon and advise the selling party that a buyer is interested.
+However, pressing the "reserve" button will prompt the seller to hold the item for one week, allowing for payment negotiation to be agreed upon and advise the selling party that a buyer is interested.

-Please contact the seller directly regarding postage.
+Please contact the Seller directly regarding postage.

-Collection Available.
+Collection Available

 Description 🔉

-Additionally, this cannon comes with a set of detailed working drawings for the accompanying carriage.
+Additionally, this gunnade comes with a set of detailed working drawings for the accompanying carriage.
 Furthermore, there is a brief history of its exhibition and firing.
-Notably, the Duke of Westminster fired this cannon during the opening of the Police National Clay Pigeon Championship on September 1st to 3rd, 1981.
+Notably, the Duke of Westminster fired this example during the opening of the Police National Clay Pigeon Championship on September 1st to 3rd, 1981.
 It also played a role in the official opening of the Hampton Hall Pistol Range on May 1st, 1983, by Mr. C. Halsall, Assistant Chief Constable of the Cheshire Constabulary.

 Dimensions: